 Alexander McLeod Primary School is committed to providing an appropriate and excellent quality education to all our children.
 We believe that ALL children have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them.
 We also aim for ALL children to be fully included in all aspects of school life.

 Inclusion is at the heart of everything we do at Alexander McLeod Primary School.
 We are recognised by many professionals for the priority we give to Inclusion and many parents and carers choose to send their children to us for this very reason.
-This year we are applying for the national Inclusion Mark and are very confident that we will achieve it.
+Our school was awarded the Inclusion Quality Mark and was given the title of 'Centre of excellence' due to our ongoing commitment to inclusion.

 We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.
 This does not mean that we will treat all learners in the same way, but that we will respond to learners in ways which takes account of their varied life experiences and needs.